 The golden rule - Lower thirds should be clear, visible, and easy to read.

-Therefore, it’s important to optimize font size, style, and color to add clarity.
+Therefore, it's important to optimize font size, style, and color to add clarity.
 Usually, sans-serif fonts are tried and tested styles that are the easiest to read.
-Avoid picking a fancy font and it makes reading difficult.
+Avoid picking a fancy font as it makes reading difficult.

 Ensure the color scheme you use compliments the video’s overall look.
 Of course, this depends on the production but it would be wise to stick to the brand colors.